Frequently asked questions about choosing a Landscaper...

-I want my garden landscaped, but how do I find the best person?
+I want my garden landscaped with railway sleepers, but how do I find the best person or company?

 What should I do first before contacting someone?

-It's really important to first sit down and answer the following questions:
+Sit down and ask yourself the following questions:

 It's crucial to be clear about these questions before you get people in to do quotes.
 You can design your garden yourself (with the help of masses of books and TV programmes).
 However, if you intend a full landscaping transformation, it is well worth investing several hundred pounds in a professional independent designer who will specify sizes, materials, plants etc..
 When you then ask potential landscapers to quote on this exact plan it will ensure quotations that can be compared like for like, and potentially save you hundreds of pounds.